The Lyngsoe Intelligent Material Management System™ (IMMS) for libraries

 Co-developed with Danish libraries

 The Lyngsoe IMMS was developed in close cooperation with Copenhagen and Aarhus Public Libraries.
-The user-involvement has resulted in an easy-to-use, yet highly time and resource saving solution.
+The user-involvement has resulted in an easy-to-use, efficient and time saving collection management system

 Call us and we can help you find the right solution for your library!